hung135/vagrant_citusdb/README.md

 ' execute at shell: vagrant up
-' After finish run: vagrant ssh --> to set your password ' It will boot you off the server so: vagrant ssh --> again ' run: docker ps --> You should see all instances of postgres running
+' After finish run: vagrant ssh --> to set your password ' It will boot you off the server so: vagrant ssh --> again ' run: docker ps --> You should see all instances of postgres runninggGj